 Currently, because the subsidized training programs are geared toward an older population, the focus lies primarily in manufacturing and production, although technical information is being introduced as well.
 While these programs will help Mexico’s labor force succeed in becoming technically proficient, we are currently seeing overall increases in education and skill level overall skill level within the millennial demographic.
 Currently, those participating in the Mexican labor workforce, specifically those ages 20-24, with no education is low at 1.79% compared to those 25+ who are at 9.34%.
 Statistics such as this are motivating to the Mexican government, as they are quickly seeing encouraging results from their endeavor to reinvigorate the economy.

 The advancements to date, however, have already convinced Nissan, Audi and Ford to establish production plants in Mexico, with more planned in the future.
-In fact, the automakers have pledged upward of $10 billion in investments, much of which will be spent on increasing Mexico’s production infrastructure.
+In fact, the automakers have pledged upward of $10 billion in investments, much of which will be spent on increasing Mexico’s infrastructure, particularly for production.
 These infrastructural improvements will serve to enhance Mexico’s already burgeoning manufacturing capabilities, and aid in the enrichment of the nation’s economy as well.

 Specifics of the Government Employment Plan